Moment-based approach for two erratic KPZ scaling limits: Proof of Proposition

 So far, this argument shows that for each \textit{fixed} $(s,t)\in \Bbb Q^2$ with $s<t$, we have a continuous function $\tilde Z_{s,t} (x,y)$ such that the desired properties are respected.
 However, we still need to show the continuity in $(s,t)$ and subsequently extend the field continuously to all four parameters.
 To do this, we claim the two bounds $\Bbb E[ |\tilde Z_{s,t}(x,y)-\tilde Z_{s,t'}(x,y)|^{18}]^{1/18} \leq C|t-t'|^{1/4}$, and $\Bbb E[ |\tilde Z_{s',t}(x,y)-\tilde Z_{s,t}(x,y)|^{18}]^{1/18} \leq C|s'-s|^{1/4}.$ To see this, one expands everything out and uses \eqref{eq} in conjunction with the propagator equation \eqref{pmod}, then notes that the corresponding bounds do hold for $U_{s,t}$, see \cite{Wal86} or alternatively \cite[Lemma 3.4 - Lemma 3.9]{A} for a more explicit calculation.
-By multiparameter Kolmogorov-Chentsov, the required modification then exists on the same probability space. \end{proof}
+By multiparameter Kolmogorov-Chentsov, the required modification then exists on the same probability space, and this is exactly the place where we need enough moments (18 to be exact). \end{proof}

 \begin{prop}[Solving the martingale problem] Let $\tilde Z_{s,t}(x,y)$ be the continuous modification from Proposition \ref{mr0}.
 Fix some $x,s\in \Bbb R$.
 Then for all $\phi\in C_c^\infty(\Bbb R)$ the process is a continuous martingale in the filtration $(\mathcal F_{s,t})_{t\ge s}$ where $\mathcal F_{s,t}:=\sigma(\tilde Z_{a,b}(x,y): s<a<b<t,x,y\in\Bbb R\}$.
 The quadratic variations are furthermore given by \end{prop}